RaymiiOrg/meta-openttd/README.md

 ## Licenses

 Bitbake recipes are licensed under GNU GPLv2.

+Inside the bitbake recipes the licenses are set to CLOSED for graphics/sound due to those download files not having license text included.

 ### OpenTTD